"Engage" Design System — Case Study

 Spatial System

-Spatial systems, such as spacing scales, grids, and layout rules, provide the consistent rhythm and constraints necessary to create a professional visual interface.
+Spatial systems, such as spacing scales, grids, and layout rules, provide the consistent rhythm and constraints necessary to create a professional, cohesive visual interface.

-I chose a 4px base unit, constructing an SCSS variant-based spacing system for use within all system components.
-Though slightly cumbersome—our engineers took some time to adapt to using the spacing variants instead of static px values—the approach provided a simple way to uniformly scale spacing across the app, either by adjusting the base spacing unit or the spacing variant formulas.
+I chose a 4px base unit and built an SCSS variant-based spacing system for use across all system components.
+While slightly cumbersome—our engineers took some time to adapt to using the spacing variants instead of static px values—the approach provided a simple, uniform way to define and scale spacing across the app.

-This ease of adjustment proved helpful as larger, high-pixel-density screens became more common, and our initial interface spacing norms started to appear dated.
+This flexibility proved especially valuable as larger, high-pixel-density screens became more common, and our original interface spacing norms began to feel outdated.

 Typography

-The 4px base unit was also integrated into typography to ensure type line heights and spacing aligned with the rhythm of the rest of the UI.
+The 4px base unit was also applied to typography, ensuring line heights and spacing aligned with the rhythm of the rest of the UI.

-Typography styles and color hierarchies were added to the design system, and three type-related React components were developed to ensure consistent application across the platform.
-In addition to consistency, this approach provided a simple method to scale type across the application and to quickly apply fixes.
+Typography styles and hierarchies were incorporated into the design system, and three type-related React components were developed to enforce consistent application across the platform.
+Beyond consistency, this approach provided a simple way to scale type throughout the application and quickly implement fixes.

-For example, when we discovered that one of the colors in our type palette did not meet the WCAG 2.1 Level AA contrast guideline desired for accessibility, all it took to resolve the issue across the entire application was a single adjustment within our design system.
-Because I had selected descriptive yet generic names for the type palette (Darkest, Dark, Mid, Reverse, Danger, etc.), the change was effectively transparent.
+For example, when we discovered that one of the colors in our type palette did not meet WCAG 2.1 Level AA contrast guidelines for accessibility, all it took to resolve the issue across the entire application was a single adjustment.
+Because I used generic descriptors for the palette—such as Darkest, Dark, Mid, and Reverse—the change was effectively transparent.

 Colors